 Below is a tongue and cheek…Continue

 If you are involved in resourcing, whether in house or on the supply side, you won't have failed to have noticed the big shift and conversation around direct resourcing.
-You will also, I’m sure, have come across many conversations about the candidate experience, or lack of it – see here for a…Continue
+You will also, I’m sure, have come across many conversations about the candidate experience, or lack of it – see here for…Continue

 Abraham Lincoln said “Give me six hours to chop down a tree, and I will spend the first four hours sharpening the axe".
 This is the way any successful person should prepare for every battle.
 Don’t get me wrong I haven’t always been someone…Continue